SmartTokenLabs/TokenScript/README.md

 If everything the user wanted to do with that token is done on a dapp website, that token isn't very useful on other Dapps.
 People used to cut out token functions, shoe-horn it to ERC20 or ERC721 to make it portable.

 TokenScript of a token is like making _the dapp of the token_ portable and usable across multiple dapps.
-It further secures it with a code signing model and a sandbox model.
+It further secures it with a sandboxed and code signed model.

-The design paper [the design paper](https://github.com/AlphaWallet/TokenScript/releases) outlined why TokenScript has to be portable for Tokenisation.
+The [TokenScript design paper](https://github.com/AlphaWallet/TokenScript/releases) outlines why TokenScript has to be portable for Tokenisation.
 The authors of the design paper holds that there is no tangible benefit of using blockchain without tokenisation.

-## How is a TokenScript created and used?
+## How is TokenScript created and used?

 A TokenScript is typically created by the token's modeler, the team which builds the underlying smart contracts dictating the token's transaction rules.